 Festival of Eid-al-Fitr?

-When we finally arrived back at Eminönü’, the Muslim family I’d been hanging with on the ferry gave me a hug.
+When we finally arrived back at Eminönü’, the Muslim family I’d been hanging out with on the ferry gave me a hug.
 In their best English, they said “have a wonderful day” ;o) – it was very sweet.
 Even the naughtiest little boy I’ve ever observed peeked out from behind his mother’s skirt and waved bye, bye…

 About the Princes’ Islands

-Of the nine islands, four are open to the public:
+Of the nine Islands, four are open to the public:

 - Büyükada – biggest and most popular

 - Kınalıada – smallest island with few foreign visitors

 The Princes’ Islands skyline is beautiful with pine-forests and pretty wooden Victorian cottages.
 In addition to sheer natural beauty, the main feature on the islands is silence!
 Except for ambulances, “motorized vehicles are banned, making the islands a quiet oasis of peace.
 Among the sounds heard are bicycle bells and horse hoofs on the cobblestone pavement.
 That’s right, horse-drawn carriages and bicycles are the primary mode of transportation on the islands.”

 You can travel to the islands via seabus (fast ferries) or regular ferries.
 They depart from Eminönü or Kabataş.
 Depending on the number of stops, the sea bus trip takes about an hour and the regular ferry twice as long.
 Neither mode of transportation is expensive.
 The islands are a popular summer spot, and colorful beach umbrellas line the coast.
 Heybeliada has a diverse population, with many Greeks, Bulgarians, and other Europeans.

 The Princes’ Islands are an oasis of peace and quiet.
 Except for ambulances, motorized vehicles are banned.